d-khan/dslabs/honors/performance.md

 ```

 Compare both the iterators and observe the performance.
-The performance is in terms
+The performance is in terms  of time.
-of time.
 The profiling code/engine itself has an overhead on the code you are evaluating.
 Make sure you include this when evaluating the performance.
 The documentation of parts a and b together should not exceed two pages.
-Use graphs where applicable and explain the findings in a clear manner.
+Use graphs where applicable and explain the findings clearly.